Trends

 Re-commerce, or the resale of goods, is booming, and Germany is leading the way in giving products a second life.

-Find out how categories like electronics, fashion, and furniture are driving this exciting trend!
+Find out what categories are driving this exciting trend!

 4. Demographics of e-commerce users